mikeasilva/handbook-diff/markdown/8-elders-quorum.md

 * Strengthen families and homes.

-* Make plans to assist God in His work of salvation and exaltation.
+* Coordinate efforts to assist God in His work of salvation and exaltation in the ward.

 Meetings are held on the second and fourth Sundays of the month.
 They last 50 minutes.
 The elders quorum presidency plans these meetings.
 A member of the presidency conducts.

 The meeting begins with prayer.
-A presidency member then conducts any quorum business.
-For example, the quorum may counsel together about aspects of participating in God’s work of salvation and exaltation.
+Then a member of the presidency leads the quorum members in counseling together for five to ten minutes about relevant challenges, needs, and opportunities.
+Focusing on the Savior in this counseling will help quorum members build testimonies, receive temple ordinances, keep covenants, and increase discipleship.
+The elders quorum presidency selects topics to counsel about based on the needs of the quorum members.

 Sufficient time should then be given to meaningful gospel instruction and discussion.

-Quorum meetings focus on topics in one or more talks from the most recent general conference.
-The elders quorum presidency prayerfully selects messages to discuss based on members’ needs.
+The focus should be on topics in one or more talks from the most recent general conference.
+The elders quorum presidency prayerfully selects conference messages for quorum members to discuss.
+They make these selections based on members’ needs.

 Hymns may be sung to enhance a lesson.

 Meetings should end with a prayer.

+The elders quorum and Relief Society may occasionally combine for a Sunday lesson.
+These meetings are coordinated by the bishopric and the elders quorum and Relief Society presidencies.

+For more information, see “[To Sit in Council](https://www.churchofjesuschrist.org/callings/relief-society-organization/my-calling/to-sit-in-council).”

 8.2.1.3

 #### Activities

 Elders quorum presidencies may plan activities.
-These activities strengthen quorum members and give them opportunities to serve together.
-Most activities are held at times other than on Sundays or Monday evenings.

-The elders quorum president oversees these activities.
+The president oversees activities.
 He may ask a counselor or another quorum member to take the lead in planning and carrying them out (see [8.3.5](/study/manual/general-handbook/8-elders-quorum?lang=eng&id=title_number35-p283#title_number35)).
 Presidencies discuss activities with the bishop as part of their planning.

+Activities should strengthen quorum members’ desires to make and keep covenants and give them opportunities to gather and serve together.
+Activities should help accomplish the purposes of elders quorums (see [8.1](/study/manual/general-handbook/8-elders-quorum?lang=eng&id=title_number2-p188#title_number2) and [8.1.1](/study/manual/general-handbook/8-elders-quorum?lang=eng&id=title_number3-p180#title_number3)).

 8.2.2